johnnysan922/amazon-clone/README.md

 # A clone of the Amazon website

-Utilized this project to learn fullstack web developement skills
+Created a clone of Amazon to learn fullstack web developement skills

+## Utilized

+React and node
+Firebase

+## Things I learned

+Learned how to use firebase
+Learned about BEM format. (capitalized files are components)

 # Getting Started with Create React App